vilikin/kafka-electron-client/README.md

 ### Running development environment

-1. Build backend JAR by running `./gradlew shadowJar` in the `backend` directory
+1. Build backend JAR by running `./backend/gradlew --project-dir backend shadowJar`
 1. Run the development environment for Electron app with `yarn electron-dev`

 This will start Overmind developer tools, spawn the backend process and open the Electron app.

+## Releasing

+This project uses GitHub actions to build and release the app.

+Electron Builder publishes binaries to GitHub whenever a tag corresponding to the version in package.json is pushed, or a draft release already exists for the version in package.json.

+Following flow should be used with releases:

+1. After a release, immediately bump version in package.json and create a new draft release.
+1. On each change, Electron Builder will automatically publish binaries as draft release exists.
+1. When ready to actually release, just publish the release, and see first point to prepare next one.

 ## Features